grype/SwiftBeacon/README.md

 ### Emitting signals

-Logging is essentially done by sending signals to a beacon object:
+Logging is essentially done by emitting a signal on a beacon object:

 ```swift
 ContextSignal().emit(on: Beacon.shared)